Vibrant and Warm Destination

 Start with a breakfast of toasted Cuban bread, guava pastry and rich café con leche at La Tropicana Café , on the corner of Seventh Avenue and 19th Street.
 Exit through the back door on Eighth Avenue and walk through Centennial Park to Ybor City Museum State Park , on Ninth Avenue.
 On Saturday mornings an outdoor produce and crafts market enlivens this otherwise peaceful plaza.

-After perusing the museum's exhibits, walk over to Ybor's bustling shopping district on Seventh Avenue.
+After perusing the museum's exhibits, walk over to Ybor's bustling shopping district on Seventh Avenue for more fun places to go.
 Between 15th and 17th streets you'll find vintage clothing, Panama hats, jewelry, giftware and artwork plus cigar shops with wine and coffee bars (a few even offer cigar rolling demonstrations).

 Day 3: AfternoonRemain immersed in the Ybor cultural experience by sampling a traditional Cuban sandwich or deviled crabs at Carmine's , on Seventh Avenue.
-You'll taste why this family-owned restaurant and bar has served the community for more than 60 years.
+Discover why this family-owned restaurant and bar has become a culinary destination for locals and visitors alike for more than 60 years.

 Walk off the calories while you work up an appetite for dinner on a self-guiding tour of the cigar city.
 Look for old cigar factories, historic casitas (frame houses rented to factory workers), benevolent society buildings, statuary honoring prominent citizens and unique architectural features such as wrought iron balconies and globe street lamps.
 Maps, brochures and an orientation film are available at the visitor information center on Eighth Avenue, just across from Centro Ybor, a popular entertainment center in the heart of the district.